Washington, DC Whistleblower Lawyer

 - Conspiring to commit any of the acts above

 Under the False Claims Act, any person is permitted to bring legal action on behalf of the government.
-Because you are expected to prove your claim in court, it is recommended that whistleblowers only pursue legal recourse if he or she can produce, or knows of evidence that can prove the claim.
+Because you are expected to prove your claim in court, it is recommended that whistleblowers only pursue legal recourse if he or she can produce evidence, or knows of evidence that can prove the claim.
 Employees often bring this type of action against their employee because they are in an ideal position to witness fraud.

 What the False Claims Act Guarantees